-Well what are we to do then?
-When we have a spiritual text like the Lotus of the Law, Saddharmapundarika-sutra, or the New Testament or for instance this book ‘The Heart of the Eastern Mystical Teaching’ we read through it.
+What are we to do then?
+When we have a spiritual text like the Lotus of the Law, Saddharma Pundarika Sutra, or the New Testament or for instance this book ‘The Heart of the Eastern Mystical Teaching’ we read through it.
 Now, the thing is to notice where the author of the text says, “Now I am giving you my main teaching.”
-These are the places to notice very carefully because here he says, “These are my main teachings.”
-Otherwise one will get lost in contradictions.
-In this book, in one place he says, “Wrestle with the mind.”
-In another place he says, “Don’t wrestle with the mind.”
+These are the places to notice very carefully, because here he says, “These are my main teachings” – otherwise one will get lost in contradictions.
+In this book, in one place he says, “wrestle with the mind”, but in another place he says, “don’t wrestle with the mind.”

-Jesus said, “He who is not with us is against us.”
-It means the world is full of enemies.
-But he also said, “He who is not against us is with us.”
-It means the world is full of friends.
-No one can pick on these texts and say, “Yes,” and then forget the other ones.
-Now the thing is, to find out where does the teacher say, “These are my main teachings,” or he’ll say in some places, “I have told you today a very important part of my teaching,” or in another place he’ll say, “The special point of the teaching, of my own teacher, Swami Krishnanandaji, was this.”
+Jesus said, “He who is not with us is against us” – it means the world is full of enemies.
+But he also said, “He who is not against us is with us” – it means the world is full of friends.
+We can’t pick on one of these texts and say, “Yes,” and then forget the other ones.
+The thing is to find out where does the teacher say, “These are my main teachings”, or he’ll say in some places, “I have told you today a very important part of my teaching”, or in another place he’ll say, “The special point of the teaching, of my own teacher, Swami Krishnanandaji, was this.”

-Now these are the places to notice and make them the central part of our study and then see how they will come up.
-They provide a framework.
-Then when we read the book and the other incidents and the other teachings in the book, we have a framework in which we can put them.
-A framework which is provided not by me but by the teacher, not something that I’ve selected but something that the teacher himself says, “This is the central part of my teaching.”
-When we find that place or those places where he says, “These are my main teachings,” we should go into those as deeply as we can.
+These are the places to notice and make them the central part of our study and then see how they will come up.
+They provide a framework and when we read the other incidents and the other teachings in the book, we have a framework in which we can put them – a framework which is provided not by me but by the teacher.
+It’s not something that I’ve selected but something that the teacher himself says, “This is the central part of my teaching.”
+When we find that place or those places where he says, “These are my main teachings” we should go into those as deeply as we can.

 © Trevor Leggett